 On February 15, 2011, UA Little Rock staged a tabletop exercise to measure the campus response to a tornado event on the main campus.
-The participants included representatives from the Little Rock Office of Emergency Services and UA Little Rock representatives from Student Services, Facilities Management, Housing, Office of the Provost, Finance, Public Safety, and Communications.
+The participants included representatives from the Little Rock Office of Emergency Services and UA Little Rock representatives from Student Services, Facilities Management, Housing, Office of the Provost, Finance, Police Department, and Communications.

 The current plan for the 2012 exercise is to stage another tornado event to test the lessons learned in 2011.

 The Emergency Management Plan’s emergency response and evacuation procedures are tested annually.

 - The exercise will alternate tabletop scenarios and field scenarios or will consist of a combination of the two.

 - The exercise will normally be announced in advance, but will be unannounced in random years.

 - The UA Little Rock Police Department will collaborate with Student Services and the Facilities Management in planning and executing the annual exercise.

 - A summary of the exercise stating date and time, whether it was announced or unannounced, the exercise scenario, university departments involved, any outside agencies involved, and notification systems tested will be included in the Annual Safety Report.